php-fig/fig-standards/proposed/autoloader/combined.md

 Implementations MAY contain additional features and MAY differ in how they are implemented.

-For example implemenations, see _AutoloadTest.php_.
+For example implemenations, see _CombinedTest.php_.
 Example implementations MUST NOT be regarded as part of the specification; they are examples only.